Te Puiaki Kaipūtaiao Ānamata The Prime Minister’s Future Scientist Prize

 Announcement

-- The winner is expected to make themselves available for half a day January/February to meet with the Prime Minister’s Science Prize media liaison personnel in preparation of media material and photos.
+- The winner is expected to make themselves available for half a day in January/February 2025 to meet with the Prime Minister’s Science Prize media liaison personnel in preparation of media material and photos.

 - The winner will be expected to make themselves available for that announcement in Wellington.